 Patrick Wilfert was born and raised in Mainz, Germany.
-He speaks German, French and English fluently.
+He speaks German, French and English fluently and is editing as a freelancer since 2002.

 Studying at university in France (Paris and Marseille), Patrick completed a master’s degree with honors in audio-visual arts in 1997.
 Working on numerous student films, and with a strong interest in dramatic narrative, editing became his primary interest.